About

 Can I check in early?

-What is your refund policy?
+What is your cancelation policy?

 Individuals and Private Rooms: Cancellations AND date change requests must be made no less than 1 week before the time of check-in.
 If cancellations are made without appropriate notice you will be charged 50% of the total cost.
 Cancelations made within 24 hours of check-in forfeit 100% of the cost of the reservation.